tomcritchlow/tomcritchlow.github.io/_posts/2018-10-24-four-years.md

 - A steady evolution in the size of clients, seniority of the work and confidence in my model.
 - I started working with a professional coach at the start of the year and have had a very rewarding experience and it's nice to feel like I can justify an accountability partner, mentor and cheerleader!
 - Started and paused The Malcontents, a podcast with my buddy Sean Blanda.
 I found the process of recording a podcast super rewarding but as a side project for both of us it's been tough to prioritize and focus on.
 I'm convinced some form of podcasting will return for me but not sure exactly what format yet...

-## Tending to my Networks

-My network is the most valuable part of my business and I have continued to invest and cultivate new friends, new faces and new connections.
-There's a semi-regular dinner series that I host with an amazing group.
-There's regular coffee meetings.
-Writing and creating new connections.

-Building a network of peers - weirdos and misfits like myself who are trying to figure out their own path through the world has been not only rewarding but also deeply valuable.
-All of my leads come via my network so I see this as a deliberate activity to grow my consulting business but also a necessary task to ensure that I have a support network should I need it (and to provide a support network to others!).

-This network has provided some sense of stability to this independence.
-And some social interaction :)

-I've also been slowly and steadily growing my [tinyletter](https://tinyletter.com/tomcritchlow) audience.
-As this grows I anticipate that this will become an increasingly interesting part of my intimate network - sharing thoughts there feels very different from blogging so it's fun to flex a different type of writing there.

 ## Peaks and Valleys